Toll road proposed on Highway 37

 “To the extent that a toll road is built in California, it needs to be optional,” he said.
 “With Highway 37, you don’t have that option.
 It strikes me as a very regressive tax for Solano County residents who commute to work.”

-Some estimates put the total cost of Highway 37 improvements at $4 billion for the entire 21-mile road that passes through Marin, Sonoma and Solano counties from Novato to Vallejo.
+Some estimates put the total cost of Highway 37 improvements at $4 billion for the entire 21-mile road that connects Highway 101 and Highway 80 through Marin, Sonoma and Solano counties.
 Projects include widening the highway to four lanes and elevating it on a causeway above the rising San Pablo Bay waters.

 Officials estimate sea level rise will submerge Highway 37 within 30 years if no action is taken.

-“We recognize that the challenges of severe traffic congestion from growing population and season flooding that currently plague Highway 37 will be dramatically magnified by sea level rise, and a solution is required, “ said Eamon O’Byrne, executive director of Sonoma Land Trust.
+“We recognize that the challenges of severe traffic congestion from growing population and seasonal flooding that currently plague Highway 37 will be dramatically magnified by sea level rise, and a solution is required,” said Eamon O’Byrne, executive director of Sonoma Land Trust, which manages wetlands adjacent to the proposed toll road project.

 Supervisor David Rabbitt, chairman of a four-county committee focused on Highway 37 improvements, said a dedicated funding source from a toll would expedite work on the corridor.